consentdotio/runners/README.md

 This project **is**:

-* a small SDK for defining Playwright based runners as pure functions
+* a small SDK for defining runners as pure functions
-* a runner harness that hides browser and container details
+* a runner harness that handles execution and results
 * a thin HTTP and CLI surface around that runner
+* Playwright support via opt-in `withPlaywright()` helper

 This project **is not**: